This colourful, creamy potato salad is one of my most beloved, most requested recipes. It

 1/4 cup (60 mL) chopped parsley

-6 slices bacon, cooked crisp, crumbled or chopped
+6 slices bacon, cooked crisp, crumbled or chopped, divided

 Smoked paprika to taste

 Dressing: In medium measuring cup, stir together ingredients.
 Cover and refrigerate.

 Salad: In large pan of boiling, salted water, cook red and yellow potatoes on medium heat 7 minutes, or until just tender.
 Drain, reserving pan.
 Cool to lukewarm.

 In large pan of boiling, salted water, cook sweet potatoes on medium heat 5 minutes, or until just tender.
 Drain.
 Cool to lukewarm.

 In medium measuring cup, cover peas with water.
 Microwave 2 minutes, or until hot and tender but not mushy.
 Drain.
 Cool to lukewarm.

 In large storage tub, toss potatoes, sweet potatoes, peas and onion with dressing.
 Add salt and pepper.
-Cover and refrigerate 2 hours, or until cold.
+Cover.
+Refrigerate 2 hours, or until cold.

 Before serving, stir in parsley and all but 2 tbsp (30 mL) bacon.
 Adjust salt.
 Scrape into serving bowl.
-Sprinkle with reserved bacon and smoked paprika.
+Sprinkle with remaining bacon and smoked paprika.

 Makes 10 cups (2.5 L).

-- Full-fat mayo and 14% sour cream are the tastiest choices for potato salad, but calorie counters can substitute light mayonnaise and sour cream.
+- Full-fat mayo and 14% sour cream are the tastiest choices for potato salad, but calorie counters can substitute lighter mayonnaise and sour cream.